The Divine Lovers – Interview with Dharma Mountain 2017

 How can it improve?

 It can improve by learning to honor and respect what is truly between you and your partner.
-Once acknowleged, your differences can become a fuel for going deeper into mutual trust.
+Once acknowledged, your differences can become a fuel for going deeper into mutual trust.

-- What can I as single recieve/learn from this group?
+- What can I as single receive/learn from this group?

 You can learn to recognize where and with whom there is real nourishment and sharing, and that no relationship can cover every aspect of our needs.